- Extreme Conditioning Programs (ECPs)

 Basketball has been identified as a leading sport causing injuries to Army Soldiers – including during deployment, where basketball injuries have contributed to many medical evacuations.
 Substantial literature has also investigated the types of injuries resulting from basketball and means to minimize risk of injuries.
 Mouthguards can reduce risk of orofacial and dental injuries; read our

 The use of break-away bases in softball can reduce risk of injuries, as can mouthguards and batting helmets.
+Technical references.

 The use of mouthguards and helmets can reduce risk of injuries.
 Technical references.